angt/secret/README.md

     set        Set a new secret
     renew      Regenerate an existing secret
     update     Update an existing secret
-    pass       Derivate a new secret
+    pass       Print a deterministic secret
     agent      Run a process in a trusted zone version    Show version